Publication

 Implications and next steps

 This pilot serves primarily as a methodological milestone rather than a source of actionable clinical evidence.
-It identifies critical prerequisites for future Nordic collaboration: standardized capture of prognostic covariates, validated algorithms for key classifications (emergent versus de novo disease), harmonized treatment intent and documentation, and prospective data quality monitoring.
+It identifies critical prerequisites for future Nordic collaboration: standardised capture of prognostic covariates, validated algorithms for key classifications (emergent versus de novo disease), harmonised treatment intent and documentation, and prospective data quality monitoring.

 The successful execution of this pilot, despite documented data limitations, validates the core premise that Nordic healthcare systems can collaborate effectively through federated OMOP infrastructure.
-Subsequent studies with prospectively standardized covariate capture, particularly ECOG performance status, smoking history, and PD-L1 expression, will be positioned to generate clinically actionable evidence regarding optimal mNSCLC treatment strategies across Nordic healthcare systems.
+Subsequent studies with prospectively standardised covariate capture, particularly ECOG performance status, smoking history and PD-L1 expression, will be positioned to generate clinically actionable evidence regarding optimal mNSCLC treatment strategies across Nordic healthcare systems.

 VALO NSCLC pilot study